longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Select Menu
 ^^^^^^^^^^^

 The :guilabel:`Select` is used to select units on the game map in varying degrees.
+It has the following

-The :guilabel:`Select` menu has the following options:
+options:

 Single Unit (Unselect Others)
     Assuming you have selected multiple units (such as the next menu for :guilabel:`All on Tile`) and you want